Explore the Picos

 From our first overnight stop in the Picos themselves, we head west through the high hills of Galicia and explore some tremendous backroads with several stops along the way at local coffee houses and tapas restaurants.
 Our hotel tonight is a real gem nestled in the quiet backstreets of Tineo.

-Our 8-day tour of the Picos is amazing.
+This 8-day tour of the Picos is amazing.
 Enjoy the twisty roads through mountains and open countryside and marvel at how little traffic there is!
-Join me in July to share the ride.

 Explore the Picos